TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/ConvertTo-RNAME.md

 # ConvertTo-RNAME

 ## SYNOPSIS
-Uses the BloxOne API to convert an email address to RNAME format
+Uses the Infoblox Portal API to convert an email address to RNAME format

 ## SYNTAX